 Skin is the largest organ of the body, covering a total area of approximately twenty square feet.
 Our skin provides a vital barrier that protects us from microbes and the elements and performs other essential tasks, such as regulating body temperature and sensing touch, heat, and cold.

-Aside from being a key component in the proper functioning of the human body, skin is also a major factor of our outward appearance.
+Aside from being a key component in the proper functioning of the human body, the skin is also a major factor of our outward appearance.
 We are all aware of how important first impressions are, whether it be for a job interview, a potential romance or a new acquaintance.
 How our skin appears to other people is a big part of what makes them form that lasting first impression.

 Unfortunately, many people don’t feel confident about their skin.
 Sun-damage or aging will eventually lead to wrinkles, scarring, uneven skin tone, hyperpigmentation, and other aesthetic issues.
 Though results are not permanent, chemical peels are an extremely effective way to banish these problems for a long while—which is why they’ve become such a well-known remedy for those seeking younger, healthier, and beautiful new skin.